healthcare-and-life-sciences/pharma-lab-results-flexcards/README.md

 1. For this FlexCard, you will need a data source for test results and test information which are not included in this data pack.
 This source can be from a third-party or a custom object in Salesforce.
 For demo purposes, this data pack includes static test data in the FlexCards and Omniscripts.
 2. Once you have a source, you will need to configure Integration Procedures and/or Data Raptors accordingly and add those to the FlexCards and Omniscripts and remove the static data.
+3. For more information about Integration Procedures, refer to this Trailhead: https://trailhead.salesforce.com/content/learn/modules/omnistudio-integration-procedures

 #### Install the Data Pack

-1. Follow the download steps presented on the Accelerate HLS website for this Accelerator.
+1. Follow the download steps presented on the HLS Accelerators website for this Accelerator.
+This will install a copy of the following GitHub repository on your machine: **https://github.com/healthcare-and-life-sciences/pharma-lab-results-flexcards**

-     1. Alternatively, you may download the Data Pack folder in the following GitHub repository: **https://github.com/healthcare-and-life-sciences/pharma-lab-results-flexcards**

-1. Then, complete the following steps to import them into your Salesforce org.
+2. Then, complete the following steps to import them into your Salesforce org.

      1. To Import, in your destination Salesforce org, Click on **App Launcher** → Search for '**OmniStudio DataPacks**' and click on it.
      2. Click on '**Installed**' and on the right side click on '**Import from**'.